c3roboticshk/Building-Inspection-Acoustic-Analysis-Toolkit-by-Intern/README.md

 This toolkit analyzes acoustic knocking sounds on building surfaces to detect structural properties.
 It extracts audio features from knocking samples, performs clustering to identify material patterns, and projects the results onto building blueprints for visualization.
+For Full code, download C3 4.zip

 ## Key Features
 - 🎵 Acoustic feature extraction from WAV files